House Foundation Water Damage – Signs, Causes & Prevention Guide

 Preventing Water Damage to Foundations

-• Checking the Length of your Downspouts
+• Checking the Length of Your Downspouts

 Downspouts help convey rainwater from your gutter and away from the building.
 When the length isn’t sufficient, the aim of having it in place is defeated.